TheSeekerGame/TheSeeker/doc/src/tech/anim.md

 Animations are actually based on [scripts](./script.md).
 They support everything that scripts can do + additional features tailored for animation use cases.

+When using the Scriptable Animation System, *please do not* modify the Bevy Texture Atlas Index value directly from Rust, outside of it!

 [See here for a reference on the syntax/format.](./anim-ref.md)

 ## Art Assets